MORRFlate v2 Tire Inflation and Deflation Kit – Review

 • Sharing – Air up from a spare tire

-Needless to say, you have multiple different options and ways to air up and air down your tires, which is extremely convenient.
+Needless to say, you have multiple options and ways to air up and down your tires, which is extremely convenient.

 One of my favorite features is that the hoses do not kink.

-You can put it away however you like, in whatever type of storage, and when you go to use it you don’t have to straighten them back out.
-Additionally, they are neon green in color so they’re easy to find, whether sitting in the dark or out in the open.
+You can put it away however you like, in whatever type of storage, and when you go to use it, you don’t have to straighten it back out.
+Additionally, they are neon green in color, so they’re easy to find, whether sitting in the dark or out in the open.

-The air chuck connection system is also extremely nice as you don’t have to worry about screwing on the air compressor hose, or bending over and holding down the air gauge to fill up the tire, or airing down for that matter.
+The air chuck connection system is also extremely nice.
+You don’t have to worry about screwing on the air compressor hose, bending over and holding down the air gauge to fill up the tire, or airing down.
 You simply push the chuck over the stem and lock it on.
 Done.

 Compatibility